cobioda/longreadtools/README.md

 across the two Anndata objects - one derived from long-read sequencing and the other from short-read sequencing.
 By importing and applying this function, we can identify the intersection of cells present in both datasets, allowing for a consistent and integrated analysis.
-This step is foundational for the subsequent comparative analysis and integration tasks that leverage the unique advantages of each sequencing technology within the longreadtools framework.

 ``` python
 from longreadtools.Standardization import *